 Update on CID proposal:

-Sara Feagans is no longer with Park Central and Ashley Campbell has been hired to replace her.
+Sara Feagans is no longer with Park Central and Ashley Johnson has been hired to replace her.

 Efforts to get requisite signatures will be rebooted next week.

 Happily, the deadline for signatures has been extended to spring of next year.